MaryMahmoodi/P300-classification-/README.md

 How?
 The code detects P300 and the corresponding set of characters is called the target character.

-*P300 feature extraction and classification code* link for the database: https://nbml.ir/FA/pages/NBML-Free-Databases data: EEG_32Channel_VisualOddball.rar
+*P300 feature extraction and classification code*
+* procedure to handle the code*

+link for the database:
+https://nbml.ir/FA/pages/NBML-Free-Databases data: EEG_32Channel_VisualOddball.rar

 Set @LogitBoost in the Matlab path
 Run: Main_P300_featureextraction_classification.m file in the folder ...\P300_featureextraction_classification